tshort/FunctionalModels.jl/docs/api/main.md

 * `default` : the default Model used
 * `new_relation` : a function that returns a model that will replace the default model when the condition triggers the event.
+* `pos_response` : an expression indicating what to do when the condition crosses zero positively.
+Defaults to Equation[].
+* `neg_response::Model` : an expression indicating what to do when the condition crosses zero in the negative direction.
+Defaults to Equation[].

 ### Examples